jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 It is possible for a variable to be declared inside a class, the class aspect of which is static, but the value property of which is not static.
 So then the class of the variable is fixed, but objects can change the data of the variable and actually have their own copy of the variable. < Static ~= Private for Instances, except that there are also no separate copies of it for instances. > < This is not true.
 It changed. >
 I guess static where a class defines a variable, the value of which is changeable by the objects, but the object does not have its own copy of the variable, they share the same variable and value, is something defined static but Public to the objects.
 I am getting into the static stuff too much now.
-The thing is: in most object oriented languages it is fixed and unchangeable inside the language which constructs are which type of static, while in the new computer language everything is variable unless you fix it.
+The thing is: in most object oriented languages it is fixed and unchangeable inside the language which constructs are which type of static, while in Encircle everything is variable unless you fix it.
 I am mixing up the concepts of Static and Private here: both have to do with fixing something, limiting access to something, but I fail to understand which is which.
 That is because I have not worked out the concept of Static yet.

 \> One assumption specifically is wrong: that the class always defines certain constructs, that an object can not change.
 This also counts for interfaces, which are basically the same as classes but only for the public part of an object.